stratosphereips/Hexa_Payload_Decoder/README.md

 ![Arcane|Transmutation](https://i.imgur.com/hbsbZnt.png)

-### Issue
+### Problem Statement
 When analyzing malware traffic on the network sometimes we find ourselves spending several minutes decoding the data from the hexadecimal streams.
-In the best of the scenarios we can use some tools (like Wireshark) to see this hexadecimal streams already decoded, but sometimes the decoded characters are not supported by most of the networking analyzers.
+In the best case scenario we can use some tools (like Wireshark) to see this hexadecimal streams already decoded, but sometimes the decoded characters are not supported by most of the networking analyzers.

 ### The Solution
-The idea is to develope an unified tool aimed to extract the TCP hexadecimal data from flows filtering by some user provided specific port, decode it with powerfull decoding techniques and translate it from any language to english.
+The idea is to develop a tool aimed to extract the TCP hexadecimal data from netwrok captures filtering by a specific port provided by the user, decode it from hexadecimal and translate it from any language to english.

 The workflow of the tool is the following:
   - User runs the bash script with two parameters, the pcap file to analyze and some port.